 Choosing the right bike lock

-Sold Secure have a comprehensive testing procedure and different possible classifications for which a product can gain the much coveted Sold Secure Approved quality mark.
+Sold Secure have a comprehensive testing procedure and different possible classifications for which a product can gain the coveted Sold Secure Approved quality mark.
 Look out for the Sold Secure Gold, Silver or Bronze approval ratings when you’re checking out locks.

 Designed to fight against prying, jacking and cutting attacks, this is our first 10/10 rated, Gold Sold Secure approved lock.
-That’s the highest certification granted to bike locks on the market in the UK so if you invest in this system you can rely on the fact that you’re locking up with the best of the best.
+That’s the highest certification granted to bike locks on the market in the UK, so if you invest in this system then you can rely on the fact that you’re locking up with the best of the best.

 Secure your bike correctly

-If you’re heading into the city, opt for a well-lit, busy place to leave your bike ideally covered by CCTV.
-Thieves want to avoid being seen, so don’t give them the opportunity.
 Don’t forget to check out how secure bike racks are if you’re using them.
 They’re not always in great shape whether they’re at the train station or at work.
 Make sure the rack can’t be cut and your bike can’t be lifted over it before you consider leaving your bike there.

 Be secure at home

 Have you thought about how secure your bike is where you’re currently storing it at home?
 You’d be surprised how cheeky thieves will be once they’ve spotted an easy target, as more than half of all bike thefts take place at home.
 Always keep your bicycle out of view in a shed or garage.